chandravardhan/HW1/README.md

 ## 2) Precedence operators:
 Operator precedence determines how operators are parsed concerning each other.
 Operators with higher precedence become the operands of operators with lower precedence.

-Operators
-## Verilog Operator	  Name	                     Functional Group
-+ -	           binary plus binary minus	            arithmetic arithmetic ^              bit-wise XOR                         bit-wise ^~ or ~^	     bit-wise XNOR                        bit-wise
-|	             bit-wise OR	                        bit-wise
-> >= < <=      greater than greater than or
-               equal to less than less than or       relational relational equal to	relational relational
-== != 	       logical equality logical inequality   	equality equality &&	           logical AND	                          logical
-||	           logical OR	                            logical
-?:	           conditional	                          conditional

 ## 3) Numbers:
 You can specify constant numbers in decimal, hexadecimal, octal, or binary format.
 Negative numbers are represented in 2's complement form.
 When used in a number, the question mark (?) character is the Verilog alternative for the z character.